drowe67/codec2/README.md

 In July 2023 this repo was refactored, older code can be found in https://github.com/drowe67/codec2-dev.

 We are currently conducting a major re-development of Codec 2, new speech coding, modems, and FreeDV modes are under active development.
-As such, we have limited resources available for mantinence or development on deprecated features unless there is a major bug.
+We have limited resources available for maintenance or development on features that may soon be replaced (with the exception of major bugs).
 We'd rather put our efforts into new features!
-Deprecated modes include:
+Modes and Features we are not actively maintaining at present, and likely to be superseded in the near future include:
 1. FreeDV 1600, 700C, 700D, 700E, 2020
-1. All Codec 2 modes
+1. Codec 2 modes with the exception of Codec 2 3200 for M17.
 1. Our fork of LPCNet

-This code won't be going away any time soon (and we will continue to include any modes/code in popular use), but we would prefer not to actively develop it at this time.
+The code supporting these modes won't be going away any time soon (and we will continue to include any modes/code in popular use), but we would have chosen not to actively develop it at this time.

 ## Pull Requests, Feature Requests